-3 credits Prerequisites: 210 and knowledge of C. ISO-OSI, TCP/IP, SNA data switching, protocols, flow and error control, routing, topology.
-Network trends, network taxonomies, and socket-based programming.
-557
+3 credits Prerequisites: 240 and knowledge of C. ISO-OSI, TCP/IP SNA data switching, protocols, flow and error control, routing, topology.
+Network trends, network taxonomies, and socket-based programming

+557 COMPUTER GRAPHICS

-COMPUTER GRAPHICS 3 credits Prerequisites: 316 and knowledge of C. Topics in vector graphics, scan line graphics, repre-sentations and languages for graphics.
+3 credits Prerequisites: 316 and knowledge of C. Topics in vector graphics, scan line graphics, repre-sentations and languages for graphics.

-ARTIFICIAL INTELLIGENCE AND HEURISTIC PROGRAMMING 3 credits Prerequisite: 316.
+ARTIFICIAL INTELLIGENCE AND HEURISTIC PROGRAMMING 560

+Prerequisite: 316.
 Study of various programs which have displayed some intelligent behavior.
 Exploration of level at which computers can display intelligence.

-560
+COMPUTER ORGANIZATION 565

-COMPUTER ORGANIZATION 3 credits Perequisite: 306.
-An introduction to the hardware organization of the computer at the regis-ter, processor and systems level.
-An in-depth study of the architecture of a particular computer systems family.
+Prerequisite: 306.
+An introduction to the hardware organization of the computer at the register, processor and systems level.
+An in-depth study of the architecture of a particular computer systems family

-MICROPROCESSOR PROGRAMMING AND INTERFACING 3 credits
+567 MICROPROCESSOR PROGRAMMING AND INTERFACING

-Prerequisites: 306, 316.
+3 credits Prerequisites: 306, 316.
 Detailed study of a particular microprocessor architecture and instruc-tion set.
 Standard device interface components.
 Real time programming concepts.

-570 AUTOMATA, COMPUTABILITY AND FORMAL LANGUAGES 3 credits AUTOWARA, CONTROLADILITY AND FORMAL EARQUAGES STORED AND A CONTROL AND FORMAL AND CONTROL AND A CONT
+AUTOMATA, COMPUTABILITY AND FORMAL LANGUAGES 3 credits